SiddharthSham/PetAteMyHW/README.md

 3. Download the PetAteMyHW repository.
 4. Edit the config file to use your API keys.
 5. Execute the bot.py file.
-6. On telegram, search for your bot.
+6. On Telegram, search for your bot.
 7. Start a conversation with the bot, and test away!

 NOTE: